abhinavmish96/JAVASCRIPT_CHALLENGES/ReadMe.md

 12. Chessboard Traveling - This challenge will require knowledge of basic mathematical combinations.
 13. Searching a matrix for the largest square submatrix
 14. Finding how many dots can fit into a pentagonal shape
-15. Traversing a matrix searching for the correct path to take.

 If you have problems, create an issue on this repo.
 Thanks! :)